Shubham-Prabhu/portfolio/final_project_Shubham.md

 c) Next step will be to show these sketches to multiple people and take their feedback to improve the skethces. <br />
 d) Then I will be implementing these feedbacks in my sketches. <br />
 e) Once the sketches have been identified, I will be using Tableau / Flourish to finalise these visualisations digitally. <br />
-f) Once the visualisations are finalised, I will be using Shorthand to make a presentation / story flow for the final project.
+f) Once the visualisations are finalised, I will be using Shorthand to make a presentation / story flow for the final project. <br />
+g) After a compelling story flow, I'll also be describing the actions that need to be taken to avoid the problems mentioned.

 #### References